Sergeant: Army

-Sergeant (Sgt) (sáirsint in Gaelic) is the second rank of non-commissioned officer within the Irish Army.
+Sergeant (Sgt) (sáirsint in Irish) is the second rank of non-commissioned officer within the Irish Army.
 The naval equivalent is petty officer.

 The army rank insignia consists of three winged chevrons (or "stripes").
 The service dress insignia consists of three wavy red chevrons 9 cm wide bordered in yellow.
 The main infantry role of a sergeant is as second-in-command of a platoon or commander of a fire support section of a weapons platoon, such as an anti-tank or mortar platoon.
 Another role is that of company clerk and instructor.
 There are higher ranks of company sergeant and company quartermaster sergeant.
 Artillery sergeants are usually assigned as detachment and section commanders, as well as in administrative roles.
 The difference in roles of sergeant and corporal in the artillery corps is not as clearly defined as in the infantry corps.

 Sergeant is also the second rank of non-commissioned officer in the Irish Air Corps.
 Before 1994, the Air Corps was considered part of the army and wore army uniforms with distinct corps badges, but the same rank insignia.
 With the introduction of a unique Air Corps blue uniform in 1994, the same rank markings in a white colour were worn, before the introduction of a new three-chevron with wing rank marking.
 There are higher ranks of flight sergeant and flight quartermaster sergeant.